SEO Guide for Rhode Island Nonprofits

 You're a Rhode Island, southeastern Mass, or southeastern Connecticut nonprofit - human services, hunger relief, housing, youth services, arts and culture, education, environmental, health, animal welfare, civic, or community development.

-Grant cycles take longer than they used to, foundations are taking longer to respond, and you suspect the diligence phase is going elsewhere.
+Grant cycles take longer than they used to, and you suspect the diligence phase is going elsewhere.

-Your website lists programs and leadership but doesn't tell the transparency and impact story a donor or program officer actually needs to feel safe.
+Your website lists programs and leadership but doesn't tell the transparency and impact story a donor or program officer needs to feel safe giving.

-You've never had a digital audit specific to nonprofits, or the one you had came back as a generic checklist that didn't address Candid, Charity Navigator, 990 transparency, or peer-organization coalition signals.
+You've never had a digital audit specific to nonprofits, or the one you had came back as a generic checklist that didn't address Candid, Charity Navigator, or 990 transparency.

 You'd rather invest in a foundation that compounds for years than another paid campaign that resets every year-end.